MozillaFoundation/foundation.mozilla.org/docs/stack.md

 ### Enabling Test Mode

-Developers can enable Fundraise Up "test mode" by appending the parameter `fundraiseUpLiveMode=no` to the end of the current URL.
+Developers can enable Fundraise Up "test mode" by appending the query parameter `?fundraiseUpLiveMode=no` to the end of the current URL.

 With live mode disabled, you can test functionality without the need of a real credit card.
 Test card information will be given to you when completing the checkout process.